 3. You surround yourself with others who are crushing it

-My friend Mark always says, “Show me the ten people you spend the most time with and I’ll show you your future.”
+I have a friend who always says, “Show me the ten people you spend the most time with and I’ll show you your future.”
 And John Lee Dumas, host of the popular podcast EO Fire, says “You are the sum of the five people you spend the most time with.”
 I couldn’t agree more!

 I recently heard of an experiment where two glasses are water are spoken to for a period of time, one in a positive, affirming way and the other in negative, berating manner.
 Afterwards, when put under a microscope, the molecules of the water that were spoken to negatively were frenzied, moving erratically, bumping into and colliding with one another.
 The molecules of the water that was spoken to in a kind and happy manner were calm, floating effortlessly around one another.